codewithsandip/YouTube/notes/css/css_layouts.md

 }
 ```

-> Use box sizing of border-box instead of content-box to have exact size
+> Use box sizing of border-box instead of content-box to have exact size as universal selector